1915 Wilmington Dr, Fort Collins, CO 80528

 Will my insurance cover my vein treatment?

 That depends on whether or not it is a covered benefit.
-We do our best to prove that the vein we are treating meets medical necessity.
+We do our best to prove that the vein we are treating at our vein clinic meets medical necessity.
 However, your insurance dictates coverage based on your plan.

 Most varicose veins are caused by valves that don’t function properly.
 We will do an ultrasound to determine this.
-If the valves are not working this is an incompetent vein.
+If the valves are not working, then this is an incompetent vein.
 That means there is a medical problem and it is not just cosmetic.
+Varicose veins treatment would be highly recommended for medical reasons.

 Can you treat my veins the same day as my consult?